bbauska/Coursera-Bootstrap/readme.md

 rendered on the screen in the user interface and a little bit of changes.

-More or less, they are similar in debate the way you\'re going to make use of them in terms of mirroring your local Git repository to the online repository here.
+More or less, they are similar in debate the way you&apos;re going to make use of them in terms of mirroring your local Git repository to the online repository here.